EmreYY20/DinoRL/README.md

 ## About

-A Reinforcement Learning project that trains multiple Reinforcement Learning Algorithms to excel in the Chrome Dino Game by dodging obstacles and maximizing its score through iterative learning.
+A Reinforcement Learning project that trains various Double Deep Q-Networks to excel in the Chrome Dino Game by dodging obstacles and maximizing its score through iterative learning.

 Team members:
 - [Emre Iyigün](https://github.com/EmreYY20)